ddynamix/CSC207MusicProject/README.md

 Audience users will be able to post about events and share with their followers.
 All users will be able to add a song to their profile using the Spotify API.

-Our project database will be mongodb though we are currently using a temporary data file
+Our project database will be mongodb though we are currently using a temporary data file in csv format.

-We are currently using Branch Phase1.2 of the remote repo
+We are currently using Branch Phase1.2 of the repository.

+Currently, you should be able to sign up as three different types of users, and login as any of them using the GUI.
+We plan on implementing posting events and viewing events from one's home page in the coming days.

 Link to Repo: https://github.com/ddynamix/CSC207MusicProject/tree/main